Amy-Elena/Waze-Churn-Project/README.md

 ### Conclusion
 The Waze User Churn Project successfully demonstrated key insights about user behavior and app engagement that contribute to churn.
 However, the machine learning models built during this project indicate that additional data and more advanced feature engineering are necessary to achieve higher recall and predictive accuracy.

-The Waze team recommends a second iteration of this project with additional user interaction data to better understand the drivers behind churn and ultimately reduce user attrition.
+The Waze data team recommends a second iteration of this project with additional user interaction data to better understand the drivers behind churn and ultimately reduce user attrition.